vicentemorales/ms3-forecast-app/readme.txt

 -If possible, each client and sku should have description of the items.
 -If possible, there should be a visual representation of the completed quantities (status bar, etc.)
 -The app should be able to handle items that were not initially planned on the breakdown and present the completed quatities.
+- There should eb a way to select the SKU that was completed and provide quatr -

 -- Weekly breakdown --